Ranked: Here are the 11 places Durham students cry about not having in their city

 7. Wingstop

 Where else can one get sensational dips and 14 different flavours of chicken?
 Exactly.
-Wingstop is just in a league of it’s own, frankly.
-Sometimes there is no substitute when craving their garlic parmesan chicken and their otherworldly ranch.
+Quite frankly, Wingstop is just in a league of its own.
+Sometimes there really is no substitute when craving its garlic parmesan chicken and otherworldly ranch.

 6. Five Guys